Plan B expected to become law as Starmer says he will support new Covid measures

 “We talked about learning to live with it, we promised people they will get these boosters in their arms and the world will come back to normal, kids will be able to go to school properly without masks on, we promised them the economy would be free, we’d be free to get things going, and that’s exactly what we need to do.”

-Moreover, in a sign of two Tory tribes at war over Covid measures, Conservative MP William Wragg (Hazel Grove) addressed an incident with Culture Secretary Nadine Dorries, which reportedly happened in the tearoom in Westminster.
+Moreover, in a sign of two Tory tribes at war over Covid measures, Conservative MP William Wragg addressed an incident with culture secretary Nadine Dorries, which reportedly happened in the tearoom at Westminster.

 Mr Wragg wrote on Twitter on Thursday: “Ah, the haranguing you gave me in the tearoom the other day, it all makes sense now, you were rehearsing your lines for Cabinet Nadine Dorries.
 Well done.”

-The Tory MP told Times Radio: “That was a surprise encounter at breakfast time where I was minding my own business.
-And the Secretary of State for Culture wanted to know what I might do in a hypothetical situation where there was no ICU beds available, because they were all filled with unvaccinated people.
+Mr Wragg, the MP for Hazel Grove, told Times Radio: “That was a surprise encounter at breakfast time where I was minding my own business.
+And the secretary of state for culture wanted to know what I might do in a hypothetical situation where there was no ICU beds available, because they were all filled with unvaccinated people.
 And I explained my opposition to Covid vaccine passports, but the unwanted conversation persisted.”

 Register for free to continue reading